sdkman/vendor-announce/README.md

     $ java -jar build/libs/application.jar

-## Running tests
+## Tests

-The service has a comprehensive suite of Acceptance Tests, as well as Unit Tests.
+The service has a comprehensive suite of Acceptance Tests (that run standalone), as well as Unit Tests.

 		$ ./gradlew check